 Internship Spotlight: School of Nursing and Health Sciences

-Explorers are learning outside of the classroom in rewarding internships.
-Here, a School of Nursing and Health Sciences student shares what it’s like working in a role that’s a step toward a future career.
+Explorers learn outside of the classroom in rewarding internships.
+Here, a recent graduate of the School of Nursing and Health Sciences shares what it’s like working in a role that’s a step toward his future career.

 What interested you in the internship?: While deciding on an internship site, I took into consideration what I wanted to do later in my career with public health.
 I want to eventually get into the field of epidemiology and some of the key traits of the field include skills like data collection and analyzation, which I am interested in, as well as communication skills.

 Primary duties: Some of my duties included researching different community groups and nonprofit organizations around the Northwest region of the city that were doing similar work in the community like addressing gun violence or ones that were advocating for the victims and their families.
 The purpose was to see if these groups would be interested in partnering with Jefferson and making Jefferson more involved in the local community it is trying to serve.
 Another duty was working with larger data sets that track gun violence throughout the city and analyzing what groups or demographics have a higher risk for being involved in gun violence, trying to find and look for trends and patterns in different populations and locations, as well as linking gun violence to the social determinants of health.